CONSTITUTION OF ASSOCIATION FOR EARLY CHILDHOOD EDUCATORS (SINGAPORE) – AECES

 Honorary Members: no fee

-(b) Subscription shall be due on the anniversary date.
+(b) Subscription shall be due on the anniversary date and may be changed from time to time through majority agreement by the Executive Committee.
 New members should pay the full subscription for joining at any time of the year.

 (c) If a Member falls into arrears with his/her subscription or other dues, he/she shall be informed by the Honorary Treasurer.
 If he/she fails to settle his/hers arrears within four weeks of their becoming over due, he/she will automatically cease to be a Member.